Click to go HOME

 It got its own case with a "modern" facelift.

-The faceplate is seperate from the Touch Tone pad, so is easy to change if damaged, or to quickly change the set's color.
+The faceplate is separate from the Touch Tone pad, so is easy to change if damaged, to quickly change the set's color or to upgrade from 10-button to 12-button dials (plan ahead).

 Earliest sets had charcoal gray faceplates.